 The Cybersecurity & IoT special event on March 19 will contain two parts:

 PART 1: A discussion of the various perspectives on IoT security: Architectural frameworks, standards requirements, interoperability, systems assurance, cybersecurity, and data governance.

 PART 2: A one-hour poster session for OMG® working groups to present information on standards impacting IoT and security followed by an expert panel discussing the needs, requirements, and priorities for securing IoT.
 The role of standards in securing IoT will be discussed.

 - The Safe, Secure, Reliable Industrial Internet: A Standards Story - Robert Martin, Senior Principal Engineer, Cyber Security Partnerships, The MITRE Corporation

 - The Coming Swarm: Autonomous Drones - Lieutenant Commander Rollie J. Wicks, U.S. Navy and Dr. Jeff Smith, Multi Agency Collaboration Environment (MACE)

 - Update on NTIA Initiatives on IoT Vulnerabilities: Security Updatability and Software Component Transparency - Dr. Allan Friedman, Director of Cybersecurity Initiatives, National Telecommunications and Information Administration, US Department of Commerce

-- Code Quality Standards and Technical Debt Management - Dr. Bill Curtis, SVP and Chief Scientist, CAST, Executive Director, Consortium for IT Software Quality (CISQ)
+- Code Quality Standards and Technical Debt Management - Dr. Bill Curtis, SVP and Chief Scientist, CAST, Executive Director, Consortium for Information & Software Quality (CISQ)